MGrapin55/gryllus_genome_assembly/Assembly/README.md

 1. HifiAdapterFilter
 2. Hifiasm
 3. BlobTools + Busco + Quast (Mitochrondria is left in bc high coverage)
+- Purge Haplotigs [Not including]
+- MitoHifi [Pulling out other potential mitogenome fragments]
-4. Longstitch (try with tigmint and without)
+4. Longstitch (try with tigmint and without) (not using tigment) (Going to use genomescope estimate genome size for g;)
 5. Ragtag
-- investigate unplaced
+- investigate unplaced (repeats and repeat families)
 6. YAGCloser

 Annotation:
-7. MitoHifi
 8. Repeat Masker
 9. Mask NUMTs
 10. Breaker